The Kapil Sharma Show: Viewer response

 According to the reports published by the Broadcast Audience Research Council, the show's first episode of the show generated 8,943 responses.
-Although some viewers were happy to see the same contestants back after watching Comedy Nights with Kapil, others were disappointed with the show's repetitive humour and chaos.
-The series' 16th episode, featuring the Sairat team and airing on 12 June 2016, had good ratings show in the non-fiction category.
+Although, some viewers were happy to see the same contestants back after watching Comedy Nights with Kapil, others were disappointed with the show's repetitive humour and chaos.
+The series' 16th episode, featuring the Sairat team and airing on 12 June 2016, had better ratings in the non-fiction category.